nprezant/noahprezant.com/content/posts/power-of-attorney.rst

 so I had to look into it myself.

-.. note:: Also the seller hung up on me when I asked about it, providing additional motivation to look into it myself.
+.. note:: Also the seller hung up on me when I asked about it, providing additional motivation to look into it.

 .. note:: North Carolina (and most states) requires that the buyer and seller sign the Bill of Sale and the Title when purchasing a vehicle.